teknopaul/binjs/binjs/doc/Xml.md

 # Xml Support

-Modifying XML files in scripts is fiddly with only Linux tools like awk and sed at your disposal so /bin/js comes with an XML parser built in, it is lifted rom nodejs code with a couple of changes to make it more fitting for synchronous scripts.
+Modifying XML files in scripts is fiddly with only Linux tools like awk and sed at your disposal so /bin/js comes with an XML parser built in, it is lifted from nodejs code with a couple of changes to make it more fitting for synchronous scripts.

 ## Usage